-U.S. asset managers under-allocated to emerging markets despite outperformance
+CORRECTED-U.S. asset managers under-allocated to emerging markets despite outperformance

 Globally, non-U.S. active funds have about twice the exposure to emerging market stocks, at around 9.94 percent, the eVestment data shows.
 European-domiciled funds have nearly three times the weighting as their U.S. counterparts at 14.8 percent.

-"A lot of our clients, particularly on the private client side are U.S. (dollar)-denominated … they do have a home bias and we reflect that home bias in our portfolios," said Jason Pride, director of investment strategy for Glenmede Investment Management.
-Data from Lipper shows just 0.21 percent of Glenmede's mutual fund assets are in emerging markets.
+"A lot of our clients, particularly on the private client side are U.S. (dollar)-denominated … they do have a home bias and we reflect that home bias in our portfolios," said Jason Pride, director of investment strategy for Glenmede Trust Company.

 Meanwhile, MSCI's all-country world index's weighting to emerging markets has grown to 11.15 percent as of May 2017, from 7 percent in 2006, as more emerging market companies met standards for investable assets.